lqueryvg/sud/readme.txt

 Listeners

-    Each cell has a list of listeners wanting notification whenever a cell state changes.
+    Each cell has a 2 lists of listeners waiting for notifications.

-    There are two types of notification:
+    There are two types of listener/notifications are:

-    1. Cell value has been set
-    2. A cell candidate has been removed.
+    1. Cell candidate removed.

+        The SingleCandidate class (and others) will need to listen for this.
+        If a cell's the penultimate candidate is removed, SingleCandidate will need to set the cell's value to the only remaining candidate.

+    2. Cell value set.

-    A constraint group will listen for cell values being set so that it can remove the value from the candidates of all other cells in the constraint group.
+        A ConstraintGroup will need to listen for cell values being set so it can remove the value from the candidates of all other cells in the group.

-    Is a constraint group also have listeners?)
+        Once a cell value is set, the value set listeners are first notified then both listener lists and the candidate lists are cleared (since there cen be no further changes to this cell).

 Indexes (Idea)